Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 What's worth doing (and what's mostly a waste)

-If it sounds too easy or too cheap, it’s not going to help.
+If it sounds too easy or too cheap, it's not going to help.
 It might actively harm your site.
-Google’s Penguin algorithm specifically targets manipulative link building and recovery from a penalty can take months.
+Google's link spam systems specifically target manipulative link building and recovery from a penalty can take months.

 Local links that don't feel dodgy